ruman-hassan/ComputerGraphics/README.md

 # Assessment Project - Python3 and File Processing

-This project includes the implementation and documentation of tasks related to setting up a Python3 development environment, working with files, and processing a a massive dataset ( which was provided in the CAT instructions).
+This project includes the implementation and documentation of tasks related to setting up a Python3 development environment, working with files using python, and processing a a massive dataset ( which was provided in the CAT instructions).

 ## Task 1: Python3 Development Environment (10 Marks)

 1. **Setting up Python3 Development Environment:**
    - Installed [all necessary dependencies](#dependencies) for the Python3 development environment taht are indicated.

 2. **Python Project Structure:**
    - Each member in the group created a Python project using the PyCharm structure.
 (The name of the project varied depending on the individuals way of creating the directory.)